ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-2-of-2.md

 image: https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_jumbo.png
 ---

-This is the second part of the
+This is the second part of this tutorial ([first part here](https://blog.ippon.tech/integrating-civic-into-a-static-serverless-website-part-2-of-2/)).
+By now your static website should be up and running.
+All that is left is to generate our API backend using Serverless.
+In the picure below, the user can complete the first two steps, but the third will fail for now.

 # Project Architecture

 ![missing pic: Civic Architecture](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_architecture.png)

 # Create a backend to verify identity